jessehattabaugh/jessehattabaugh-com/readme.md

 ## Deployment

-This site is hosted on fleek.co
+This site is hosted on fleek.co.
+Deoployment happens automaticlly after merges to `main`.